Italian cruiser Giovanni Bausan: Armament and armor

 Armament was heavy for her size, with the main battery consisting of a pair of 10 in 30-caliber breech-loading (BL) guns mounted in individual barbettes fore and aft, capable of training up to 30 degrees abaft of the beam.
 These were Pattern G models manufactured by Elswick Ordnance Company.
 Six BL 5.9 in, 32-caliber secondary guns were mounted in sponsons, three on a side, which comprised the secondary battery.
-Close-range defense against torpedo boats was provided by a tertiary battery of four quick-firing (QF) 6-pounder 57 mm 40-caliber guns and two QF 1-pounder 37 mm guns.
+Close-range defense against torpedo boats was provided by a tertiary battery of four quick-firing (QF) 6-pounder 57 mm 40-caliber guns and three QF 1-pounder 37 mm guns.
 She was also equipped with three 14 in torpedo tubes, one on each broadside above water and one submerged tube in the bow.

 She was fitted with an armored deck that ran from stem to stern.
 It was 1.5 in in thickness over the boilers and engines and reduced in thickness to 0.75 in fore and aft.
 The ship also had an "armor" belt of cork at her waterline, which was intended to swell through water absorption after being hit.
 This proved to be unsuccessful as hits would result in the destruction of the cork.
 Giovanni Bausan's conning tower was protected with armor plating 2 in thick and the breeches of her main guns were also protected by 2 inches of armor.